 Edan is no stranger to illness, pain and suffering.
 Growing up, he had to have numerous major surgeries for multiple physical conditions.
 Additionally, he has experience with broken bones and a ruptured achilles tendon from sports and dance injuries.

 He also used to suffer from cluster headaches regularly and from the age of 18-21 he was struggling with anxiety.
 At the age of 21, Edan was diagnosed with a debilitating illness which caused him to make some major changes in his life.

-He is dedicated to bringing massage to as many people as possible because he believes that massage is essential to stress reduction and simply feeling better overall.
+He is dedicated to bringing bodywork to as many people as possible because of his firm belief that working with the physical body is essential to reducing mental stress and improving our overall quality of life.
 By sharing his knowledge with couples in a comfortable environment he intends to demystify the very intuitive and natural practice of massage.